mat02/python-package-template/README.rst

 * Sphinx_ docs: Documentation ready for generation and hosting on `GitHub Pages`_
 * Bumpversion_: Pre-configured version bumping with a single command
 * Fabric_ for task automation
-* Optional command line interface with Docopt_.
+* Optional command line interface with Click_
-  The cli module's docstring is automatically added to project documentation via Sphinx_.
-  More robust cli applications may want to check out Click_

 Quickstart
 ----------